Salesforce vs Zoho CRM for Small Business 2026: Which One Actually Makes Sense?

 Best For

-Small businesses that want maximum features per dollar, teams already using or considering the Zoho ecosystem, and anyone who needs built-in multichannel communication without paying for add-ons.
+Small businesses that want maximum features without breaking the bank, teams already invested in or considering the Zoho ecosystem, and anyone needing built-in multichannel communication without paying for extras.

 Feature-by-Feature Breakdown